Mike Pegues

-Mike Pegues (born January 13, 1978) is an American men's basketball coach who is currently an assistant for the Butler University men's basketball team.
+Mike Pegues (born January 13, 1978) is an American men's basketball coach who is currently an assistant for the University of Connecticut men's basketball team.
 He previously served as an assistant and then interim head coach for the University of Louisville from 2018 to 2022.
 He is also known for his playing career at Delaware, where he was a three-time first-team All-America East Conference selection, as well as the league's player of the year in 1998–99.

 Playing career

 High school

 Pegues, a 6'5", 240-lb power forward from Forestville, Maryland, played at national basketball power DeMatha Catholic High School from 1992 to 1996 and was a teammate of former Philadelphia Eagles running back Brian Westbrook.
 His head coach was Naismith Memorial Basketball Hall of Fame inductee Morgan Wootten.
 During his four-year high school career he compiled an overall record of 105–26, including two #1 rankings in the Washington, D.C. area.